Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 for live investigations, but can also be installed directly on hardware to use in a Lab.
-The benefit is obviously that the system is ready to go with just about all the forensic software one might need to conduct digtal forensics, incident response, or even Open Source Intelligence (OSINT).
-From an education perspecitve, ready made forensic distributions have you up and running quickly, ready to learn the tools.
+The benefit is obviously that the system is ready to go with just about all the forensic software one might need to conduct digital forensics, incident response, or even Open Source Intelligence (OSINT).
+From an education perspective, ready made forensic distributions have you up and running quickly, ready to learn the tools.
 What you might miss however is actually setting up, finding and installing the tools yourself - all part of the education process.